andthum/mdtools/docs/source/doc_pages/dev_guide/code_guidelines.rst

       :mod:`~scripts.script_template` in the :file:`scripts/` directory.
     * If you import objects from other scripts into your current script, only import from scripts in the same directory or subdirectories.
+      But generally try to avoid importing objects from other scripts.
+      Better move the object you want to import from another script into the core package.
     * When writting a script, use :mod:`argparse` as command-line interface.
     * When dealing with a lot of data like MD trajectories, performance